Why You Should Turn Your Spanish Vacation Home Into a Rental Propertyexpats / property / retirees / Spain

 The Spanish Government is Pushing Back Against the Growth of Airbnb

-Airbnb had more than 60 million travelers and more than 640,000 hosts in 192 countries as of February 2016, according to publisher and statistician Craig Smith.
+Airbnb had more than 150 million travelers in 191 countries as of October 2017, according to publisher and statistician Craig Smith.
 However, many of the governments in these countries — Spain included — aren’t comfortable with the underground economy that has formed from unregistered rental properties because hotel taxes are a huge source of revenue in some places.

 Catalonia in particular has cracked down on the rise of these properties as more tourists than ever visit Barcelona.
 Claire Zillman, a business journalist for Fortune, covered the steps the Catalan government has taken to regulate Airbnb-like rentals.
 Not only will guest rentals be taxed moving forward, but properties will be limited by the number of rentals and the months they can rent them out.
 This is because rowdy guests cause damage to properties and invade otherwise quiet neighborhoods.

 Instead of listing on Airbnb, or trying to manage your rental property yourself remotely, Ron Leshnower, president of Fair Housing Helper, recommends hiring a property management company, and letting them help you through the legalities.

 These companies will vet tenants for you, to make sure that your tenants won’t get rowdy and violate housing agreements, and even run background checks in some cases, before letting renters move into your property.
 They will deal with issues such as eviction and provide home-prep services in between tenants.
 This way, your rental property is still a revenue-producing entity, but the challenges of running the business are out of your hands.

 What to Look for in Rental Property Managers

 Once you’ve decided to rent out your property through a reliable management company, it’s time to start vetting your local options.
 Specifically, you need to consider the company’s reputation, pricing, services, and expectations.